dcrow2huskers/error-normalizer/README.md

 ## 🛠️ Prerequisites

 Before running the application, install and run **Ollama**, which provides the vision model used by the system.
+This project was developed and tested with Python version 3.9.6.
+Other Python 3.9.x versions should work.
-This project uses Python version 3.9.6, use other versions at your own discretion.
+Use newer versions at your own discretion.

 1. **Download Ollama:**
    https://ollama.com/download